Hayden94/NeighborhoodMap/README.md

 ![alt front](https://image.ibb.co/g27H35/Mbest.png)

-This web app features a map of Miami, FL built with Google Maps API and Yelp Fusion API where users can view Miami's best restaurants.
-Relevant data can be viewed about each restaurant and the restaurants can be searched by various genres of food.
+This web app features a map of Miami, FL built with Google Maps API and Facebook Graph API where users can view Miami's best restaurants.
+Relevant data can be viewed about each restaurant and the restaurants can be searched and filtered.

 ## Getting Started